ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 --- abstract

-This document defines how to subscribe to an Event Stream of attestation related RATS Conceptional Messages, such as Evidence or Event Logs, on TPM-based network devices.
+This memo defines how to subscribe to YANG Event Streams for Remote Attestation Procedures (RATS).
+In RATS, Conceptional Messages, are defined.
+Analogously, the YANG module defined in this memo augments the YANG module for TPM-based Challenge/Response based Remote Attestation (CHARRA) to allow for subscription to remote attestation Evidence.
+Additionally, this memo provides the methods and means to define additional Event Streams for other Conceptual Message as illustrated in the RATS Architecture, e.g. Attestation Results, Endorsements, or Event Logs.

 --- middle